-In the event of a delay, the opening time will be the top of the hour (9:00, 10:00, etc.).
-For classes with other start times, as is the case on Tuesdays and Thursdays, the next full class session will meet (e.g. for a 9:00 opening, the 9:25 class will be the first to convene; for a 10:00 opening, the 10:50 class will be the first to meet).
+In the event of a delay, the opening time will be the top of the hour (9am, 10am, etc.).
+For classes with other start times, as is the case on Tuesdays and Thursdays, the next full class session will meet (e.g., for a 9am opening, the 9:25am class will be the first to convene; for a 10am opening, the 10:50am class will be the first to meet).
 Any classes that were scheduled to start prior to the stated opening will be considered cancelled.

-Class cancellation/delays are announced on the following media:
+Class cancellation/delays are announced on the following: